userhas404d/terraform-aws-ldap-maintainer/README.md

 ### Done

+- [x] s3 objects should be deleted after 30 days
+- [x] run through an end to end test
+- [x] confirm if the password last changed value can be overridden
 - [x] conditionally deploy a windows instance into the test simplead env with AD tools installed
 - [x] populate ldap with user emails
 - [x] move username list to terraform